eleu-u/cproj/README.md

 #

-run projects with the "cproj run" command, this runs the build shell script and then runs ./main or main.exe
+runs the build shell script and then runs ./main or main.exe

 run example:
 ```sh